Modelling the persistent low-state $\gamma$-ray emission of the PKS 1510-089 blazar with electromagnetic cascades initiated in hadronuclear interactions: Abstract

 \section{Abstract}

 Blazars may accelerate protons and/or nuclei as well as electrons.
 The hadronic component of accelerated particles in blazars may constitute the bulk of their high-energy budget; nevertheless, this component is elusive due to a high value of the energy threshold of proton interaction with photon fields inside the source.
 However, broad line regions (BLRs) of some flat spectrum radio quasars (\mbox{FSRQs}) may contain a sufficient amount of matter to render primary protons ``visible'' in $\gamma$ rays via hadronuclear interactions.
-In the present paper we study the persistent $\gamma$-ray emission of the FSRQ PKS 1510–089 in its low state utilizing the publicly-available Fermi-LAT data, as well as using the spectrum measured with the MAGIC imaging atmospheric Cherenkov telescopes.
-We find an indication for an excess of $\gamma$ rays at the energy range $\gtrsim 10$~GeV with respect to a simple baseline log-parabolic intrinsic spectral model.
-The statistical significance of the excess is $\approx 5.5 \sigma$, but it drops to $\approx 2.7 \sigma$ after the account of the systematic uncertainty of the MAGIC measurements.
+In the present paper we study the persistent $\gamma$-ray emission of the FSRQ PKS 1510–089 in its low state utilizing the publicly-available \textit{Fermi}-LAT data, as well as using the spectrum measured with the MAGIC imaging atmospheric Cherenkov telescopes.
+We find an indication for an excess of $\gamma$ rays at the energy range $\gtrsim 20$~GeV with respect to a simple baseline log-parabolic intrinsic spectral model.
 This excess could be explained in a scenario invoking hadronuclear interactions of primary protons on the BLR material with the subsequent development of electromagnetic cascades in photon fields.
 We present a Monte Carlo calculation of the spectrum of this cascade component, taking as input the BLR photon field spectrum calculated with the \textit{Cloudy} code.
 To our knowledge, this is the first calculation of electromagnetic cascade spectrum inside a blazar based on a direct calculation of the photon field spectrum with a spectral synthesis code.